LEGIONELLA

 How are legionella transmitted?

-What symptoms do the patients show?
+What symptoms do the sufferers show?

-Legionella cause two different symptoms in persons:
+Legionella cause two different symptoms in people:

 Pontiac fever